web-dave/JavaScript-Essentials-Training/README.md

 # Heros

 - write a funtion to send a `XMLHttpRequest`

-* and call this function
+- and call this function
+- check the result with a `console.log`

 ```js
 let getData = () => {